RothSchulze/Delayed-maturation-of-the-milk-microbiome-in-women-with-type-1-diabetes-/README.md

 - All_Runs_Milk_OTU_Phyloseq_Obj_Filter1.RData: This contains the phyloseq object containing all samples in runs 11, 16 and 22 together with taxonomy and metadata agglomerated to a Copernic distance of h=0.03 (“species level”) and for which all OTUs below relative abundance of 0.01% were removed.
 This file was used to continue the statistical analysis.
 From here, everything else in within the Markdown R code.

+#### Note: Milk_microbiome_statistical_analysis_wNew_Metadata upload_CompleteAnalysis.Rmd is the updated version of Milk_microbiome_statistical_analysis_wNew_Metadata upload.Rmd, it has extra analysis derived from the referees questions.

+### 5) Infant_gut_from_mothers_analysis_upload.rmd

+#### Contains the analysis performed on infant stool samples from the mothers included in the original milk microbiome analysis, which was also derived from a referees comment.

+- Tab_All_InfantGut_wTax.biom: contains the ASV per samples table from infant stool samples from mothers included in the milk microbiome analysis.
+- Mapping_All_InfantGut_woBoStd.txt: is the metadata for samples in Tab_All_InfantGut_wTax.biom before merging replicates and Mapping_All_InfantGut_woBoStd_Merged.txt is the metadata after merging replicates.
+- rooted-tree_All_InfantGut.nwk: is the phylogenetic three derived from the sequences from the infant stool samples
+- RepS_RunAll_InfantGut.fasta: is the fasta file with representative sequences from the infant stool samples.
+- All_InfantGut_OTU_Phyloseq_Obj_Filter1.RData: this contains the phyloseq object from the infant stool samples after applying decontamination filters.